MicrosoftLearning/advanced-gen-ai/Instructions/01-foundation-model.md

 There are two main filters you're likely to use when searching for a foundation model:

-- Inference tasks: Filters models on tasks they can do when directly deploying the foundation model.
+- **Inference tasks**: Filters models on tasks they can do when directly deploying the foundation model.
 Inference refers to the use of a deployed model.
-- Finetune tasks: Filters models on tasks they can do when fine-tuning foundation models with your own data.
+- **Finetune tasks**: Filters models on tasks they can do when fine-tuning foundation models with your own data.

 > **Note**:
 > Some models have different inference and finetune tasks.
 For example, `bert-base-cased` can be used as is for fill mask tasks, and can be fine-tuned for text classification.